Amenable hyperbolic groups: Introduction

 It should be emphasized that, although most works devoted to Gromov-hyperbol\-icity focus on finitely generated discrete groups, Gromov's original concept was designed to encompass more general metric groups.
 We shall mostly focus here on compactly generated locally compact groups; this point of view is in fact very natural, as the full isometry group of a Gromov-hyperbolic metric space might very well be non-discrete.
 The definition reads as follows: A locally compact group $G$ is \textbf{Gromov-hyperbolic} (or, for short, \textbf{hyperbolic}) if it admits a compact generating set such that the associated word metric is Gromov-hyperbolic.
 In particular hyperbolicity is invariant under quasi-isometries.
 The definition might look unfamiliar to readers used to deal with locally compact spaces, since the Cayley graph associated with a compact generating set is in general far from locally finite; moreover the natural action of the group on its Cayley graph need not be continuous.
 This matter of fact is however mitigated by the following characterization, proved in Corollary~\ref{cor:eqprop} below: a locally compact $G$ is Gromov-hyperbolic if and only if it admits a continuous proper cocompact isometric action on a Gromov hyperbolic proper geodesic metric space.

 Gromov~\cite[\S 3.1,\S 8.2]{Gro} divides hyperbolic groups into three classes.

 \begin{itemize} \item The visual boundary $\bd G$ is empty.
 Then $G$ is compact. \item The visual boundary $\bd G$ consists of two points.
-Then $G$ has a unique maximal compact normal $W$ such that $G/W$ is isomorphic to a cocompact group of isometries of the real line, namely isomorphic to $\mathbf{Z}$, $\mathbf{Z}\rtimes\{\pm 1\}$, $\mathbf{R}$, or $\mathbf{R}\rtimes\{\pm 1\}$. \item The visual boundary is uncountable. \end{itemize} Hyperbolic groups belonging to the first two classes are called \textbf{elementary} and the above description provides for them a largely satisfactory classification; we shall focus on non-elementary hyperbolic groups.
+This holds if and only if $G$ has an infinite cyclic closed cocompact subgroup.
+Actually, this can be improved as follows (Proposition~\ref{pro:debout}): $G$ has a unique maximal compact normal subgroup $W$ such that $G/W$ is isomorphic to a cocompact group of isometries of the real line, namely isomorphic to $\mathbf{Z}$, $\mathbf{Z}\rtimes\{\pm 1\}$, $\mathbf{R}$, or $\mathbf{R}\rtimes\{\pm 1\}$. \item The visual boundary is uncountable. \end{itemize} Hyperbolic groups belonging to the first two classes are called \textbf{elementary} and the above description provides for them a largely satisfactory classification; we shall focus on non-elementary hyperbolic groups.
 For example, a semisimple real Lie group is non-elementary hyperbolic if and only if it has real rank one.
 All Heintze groups mentioned above are non-elementary hyperbolic.

 In order to state our first result, we introduce the following terminology.
 An automorphism $\alpha \in \Aut(H)$ of a locally compact group $H$ is called \textbf{compacting} if there is some compact subset $V \subseteq H$ such that for each $g \in H$, we have $\alpha^n(g) \in V$ for all sufficiently large $n>0$.
 In the special case where $\lim_{n \to \infty} \alpha^n(g) = 1$ for all $g \in G$, we say that $\alpha$ is \textbf{contracting}.